MarlonJMejia/creative_labs/lxd/step1/text.md

 As with the other passwords, save this to a secure location.

 If you feel like the need to automate this setup you can run `cat /root/config.yaml | lxd init --preseed` to initiate LXD.

+You can create your own preseed file by choosing yes when promted in `lxd init`.